CFEG COMMENTARY ON RECENT NEWS

 What should be done by the independent directors in the Redstone case?
 The most prudent path forward appears to be to allow the merger to take place, under appropriate financial terms, and to implement a sound succession plan and compensation policy for the CBS CEO and management team.
 Spending time in court is clearly menacing to value creation for all shareholders.

-Eduardo Gentil is an advisor to business families on issues related to succession, financial planning, ownership strategies, governance and recruiting and retaining a non-family CEO.
-Since 2000 he has led the São Paulo office of Cambridge Advisors to Family Enterprise, a global advisory firm serving business families, where he is Senior Partner.
+Eduardo Gentil is an advisor to multigenerational family enterprises on issues related to family and ownership governance; ownership strategies; shareholder agreements; establishing or strengthening boards of directors; financial planning for families, family offices, and businesses; succession planning; and next generation talent development.
+He is a frequent speaker and instructor on family enterprise best practices.
+Since 2000, he has led the São Paulo office of Cambridge Advisors to Family Enterprise, a global advisory firm serving business families, where he is Senior Partner.